 - Windows Server 2019

-NOTE 1 – You might need to Azure tools (like Azure IOT Edge runtime) to securely deploy provision and manage these Microsoft connected cache instances.
+NOTE 1 – You might need Azure tools (like Azure IOT Edge runtime) to securely deploy provision and manage these Microsoft-connected cache instances.

-NOTE 2 – Microsoft E3 & EMS A3 licenses (more details coming soon) are enlightened to use Microsoft Connected cache managed in Azure.
+NOTE 2—Microsoft E3 and EMS A3 licenses (more details coming soon) are enabled to use Microsoft Connected cache managed in Azure.

 How Microsoft Connected Cache in Azure Works?